 Code requirements for bond financed Developments must be met in addition to the AHTC requirements, i.e., rental units, rents, student exemptions, transfers on site, occupancy changes, verification of assets.

 If applying for OHFA’s Multifamily Bonds only, and not 4% Credits, then OHFA’s Multifamily Bonds Application must be used.

+Applications for 4% Credits and Multifamily Bond Developments will be limited to requesting an amount of multifamily bonds equal to the greater of the permanent debt that the proposed development can support or thirty percent (30%) of the eligible basis plus the cost of land.

 To receive an allocation of bond volume cap, a Development must first receive an Inducement Resolution, an Award of 4% Credits, and a Final Bond Resolution from OHFA’s Board of Trustees.
 While an Award of 4% Credits and a Final Bond Resolution can be approved for any single Development at the same meeting, an Inducement Resolution and a Final Bond Resolution cannot be approved for any single Development at the same meeting.